Home » Can We Teach All Children to Read and Spell?

 ”Reading is really a very basic process.
 And it turns out that even children who might have really quite severe learning difficulties can nonetheless learn to read well.
 But when I say that, what I mean by ‘learn to read well’ is that they learn to decode well.”

-(Prof. M. Snowling in Mills.
-The Dyslexia Myth)
+(Prof M. Snowling in Mills.
+D. 2005)

 ”We need to be honest that for some students our aim is not to ‘read novels’ but to become functionally literate in order to be independent in adult life.”